Mirror Bingo Review

 New Player Offer: 300% Bonus

-Virtue Fusion wagering terms and conditions will apply
+Wagering terms and conditions will apply - Please gamble responsibly!

 When we first wrote our review on Mirror Bingo they were a standalone site under the Cashcade umbrella.
 In 2013 they became part of a network of sites before making a change in 2014 to join the Virtue Fusion Network.
 In our first review we posed said that "bingo was an important weapon during the newspaper circulation battles in the 80s, so are Mirror Bingo doing enough to take on The Sun Bingo and the rest of the online bingo operators?".
 That question still stands!

 Launched: October 2006

 Bingo Rooms: 75 ball, 90 ball, Rainbow Riches, Bouncy Balls,

 Popular Slots: The Flintstones, Batman, Dynamite Digger, Reel News, Bouncy Balls

 Wagering Terms: x3 bingo, x 30 games

 New players to Mirror Bingo currently get a 300% welcome bonus.
 Deposit and spend £10 to receive £30 extra to play.
 This £30 is split with £20 afforded to bingo and the remainder for slots.
 Wagering terms apply and these are set at x3 for bingo and x30 for games respectively.
 Second and third deposits aren't offered but depositors on Tuesdays can get a reload bonus.